Jinjinov/Hardware.Info/README.md

     - All hardware info in Windows
     - CPU, RAM info in macOS, Linux

+## Known issues

+Hardware.Info uses WMI (Windows Management Instrumentation) on Windows OS.
+For certain queries WMI takes 21 seconds to initialize the first time you use it, after that all subsequent queries will execute immediately.
+If WMI isn't used for 15 minutes it will have to be initialized again the next time you use it.

+The 21 second initialization delay is caused by RPC that WMI uses internally.
+In RPC [documentation](https://docs.microsoft.com/en-us/windows/win32/services/services-and-rpc-tcp) it says that the RPC/TCP time-out interval is defined with a `SCMApiConnectionParam` registry value located at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control` and that the default value is set to 21,000 (21 seconds).

 ## Benchmarks

 |                     Method |               Mean |            Error |           StdDev |